filipednb/rabbitmq/README.md

 - The message queues could simplify the development of applications that needs to communicate asynchronously with each other.
-- There are no direct connections between applications, so it promotes the decoupling as seen in common coupled applications that uses HTTP-API communication.
+- There are no direct connections between applications, so it promotes the decoupling instead of common coupled applications that uses direct HTTP-API communication.
 - Promotes the single responsibility of applications and microservices architecture implementation.
 - Promotes the improving of scalability, as it enable us to decouple